 3. Inhaled glucocorticoids: Only in patients with coexistent asthma or allergic bronchopulmonary aspergillosis (ABPA).

-4. Pancreatic enzymes (for pancreatic insufficient patients) should be administered with each meal at individually adjusted doses.
-In adults, the starting dose is 500 IU of lipase/kg per meal and 250 IU/kg with snacks.
+4. Pancreatic enzymes (for patients with pancreatic insufficiency) should be administered with each meal at individually adjusted doses.
+In adults the starting dose is 500 IU of lipase/kg per meal and 250 IU/kg with snacks.
 If necessary, increase the dose by 150 to 250 IU/kg per meal to a maximum of 2500 IU/kg per meal (do not exceed 7000-12,000 IU/kg/d).

-5. Fat-soluble vitamins A, D, E, and K are recommended on a daily basis.
-Their doses should be adjusted on the basis of serum vitamin levels or evidence of end organ damage (CF-related liver or bone disease).
+5. Fat-soluble vitamins A, D, E, and K are recommended daily.
+Their doses should be adjusted based on serum vitamin levels or evidence of end-organ damage (CF-related liver or bone disease).
 The vitamins should be taken together with pancreatic enzymes.

-6. Chronic inhaled antimicrobial treatment: Inhaled preservative-free tobramycin (300 mg nebulized bid for 1 month) is recommended in patients aged ≥6 years for the eradication of PsA after the first documented culture of sputum or throat swab.
-For CF patients who are chronically infected with PsA, preservative-free tobramycin (300 mg nebulized bid) administered in 1-month cycles (on alternating months) has been shown to be effective in maintaining or improving lung function, reducing respiratory symptoms, and reducing the risk for future pulmonary exacerbations.
+6. Long-term inhaled antimicrobial treatment: Inhaled tobramycin (300 mg nebulized bid for 1 month) is recommended in patients aged ≥6 years for the eradication of PsA after the first documented culture of sputum or throat swab.
+For patients with CF who are chronically infected with PsA, tobramycin (300 mg nebulized bid) administered in 1-month cycles (on alternating months) has been shown to be effective in maintaining or improving lung function, reducing respiratory symptoms, and reducing the risk for future pulmonary exacerbations.
 Tobramycin via a dry powder inhaler (4 capsules or 112 mg bid) has shown similar results in comparison with tobramycin inhaled solution (TIS).
 Inhaled aztreonam, colistin, and levofloxacin regimens via nebulizer systems have also been developed for chronic treatment of PsA infection in CF with similar results to those of TIS.
-For patients with CF who have more frequent pulmonary exacerbations or more severe pulmonary impairment, the use of continuous inhaled antibiotics is often prescribed.Evidence 5Strong recommendation (downsides clearly outweigh benefits; right action for all or almost all patients).
+For patients with CF who have more frequent pulmonary exacerbations or more severe pulmonary impairment, continuous inhaled antibiotics are often prescribed.Evidence 5Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Low Quality of Evidence (low confidence that we know true effects of intervention).
 Quality of Evidence lowered due to the risk of bias.
 Smith S, Rowbotham NJ, Regan KH.
 Inhaled anti-pseudomonal antibiotics for long-term therapy in cystic fibrosis.
-Cochrane Database Syst Rev. 2018 Mar 30;3:CD001021. doi: 10.1002/14651858.CD001021.pub3.
-Epub ahead of print.
-PMID: 29607494.
-Long-term administration of oral antibiotics for the treatment of chronic Staphylococcus aureus is not recommended.
+Cochrane Database Syst Rev. 2018 Mar 30;3(3):CD001021. doi: 10.1002/14651858.CD001021.pub3.
+PMID: 29607494; PMCID: PMC8407188.
+Long-term administration of oral antibiotics for the treatment of chronic Staphylococcus aureus infection is not recommended.

 8. CFTR modulators: CFTR modulators aim to improve CFTR function by targeting the underlying protein defect that causes CF. There are 2 classes of CFTR modulators: CFTR correctors and potentiators.
 Correctors are agents that increase the delivery and amount of functional CFTR protein to the cell surface, resulting in increased ion transport.
 Potentiators increase the ion channel activity of CFTR protein located at the cell surface, resulting in increased ion transport.
 CFTR modulators have led to significant improvements in lung function, rate and severity of pulmonary exacerbations, quality of life, weight gain, respiratory symptoms, and sweat chloride concentration.
 With the advent of novel combination treatments, ~90% of patients with CF are now eligible for CFTR modulator therapy.
-These new therapies have proven to be highly efficacious, however, the cost ranges from $250,000 to $300,000 per year for one patient (in Canada).
+These new therapies have proven to be highly efficacious, although their cost remains high and likely prohibitive in many jurisdictions.

 Treatment of Pulmonary Exacerbations

-1. Intensification of physiotherapy, particularly in patients with atelectasis.
-This should be performed in combination with the use of nebulized hypertonic saline.
+2. Intensification of physiotherapy, particularly in patients with atelectasis.
+This should be performed in combination with the use of nebulized mucolytic therapy.

-1) Early treatment with an antibiotic (intravenous or oral, frequently plus inhaled, but not an inhaled antibiotic alone) for at least 10 days (on average 14-21 days).
-While waiting for sputum culture results, use combined empiric treatment to cover H influenzae and S aureus (semisynthetic penicillins or beta-lactamase–resistant cephalosporins or clarithromycin) as well as PsA (oral ciprofloxacin and inhaled aminoglycoside or colistin).
-In patients with more severe exacerbations, administer intravenous beta-lactams [eg, ceftazidime, piperacillin, ticarcillin] combined with an aminoglycoside.
+1) Early treatment with an antibiotic (IV or oral, frequently plus inhaled, but not an inhaled antibiotic alone) for ≥10 days (14-21 days on average).
+While waiting for sputum culture results, use combined empiric treatment to cover H influenzae and S aureus as well as PsA.
+In patients with more severe exacerbations, administer IV beta-lactams (eg, ceftazidime, piperacillin) combined with an aminoglycoside.
 Alternatively, carbapenems (imipenem or meropenem) or aztreonam may be used.
 Clinical improvement is usually achieved no earlier than after 4 to 7 days of treatment.
+Of note, patients with CF usually require higher doses of antibiotics, as they tend to metabolize antibiotics quickly (follow the Cystic Fibrosis Canada dosing guideline).

-2) Steroids are not typically recommended, unless patients have coexisting asthma or allergic bronchopulmonary aspergillosis (ABPA).
+2) Glucocorticoids are not recommended, unless patients have coexisting asthma or allergic bronchopulmonary aspergillosis (ABPA).

-3. Mechanical ventilation (usually noninvasive) is indicated in acute respiratory failure that is caused by a reversible cause or in patients with chronic respiratory failure awaiting lung transplant.
+5. Mechanical ventilation (usually noninvasive) is indicated in acute respiratory failure due to a reversible cause or in patients with chronic respiratory failure awaiting lung transplant.

 1. Hemoptysis: In patients with severe life-threatening hemoptysis, radiology-guided embolization and, if not effective or not available, lobectomy may be indicated.
 In less severe cases use IV antibiotics, as most often hemoptysis is driven by infection.
 You can also use vitamin K and tranexamic acid, either oral or inhaled (see Hemoptysis).

-Every year blood testing should be performed with particular attention to assessing liver disease (alanine aminotransferase [ALT], aspartate aminotransferase [AST], gamma-glutamyl transferase [GGT]), CF-related diabetes mellitus (via 2-h 75-g oral glucose tolerance test, starting at the age of 10 years), fat-soluble vitamins, and nutritional status.
+Every year blood testing should be performed with particular attention to assessing liver disease (ALT, AST, GGT), CF-related diabetes (HbA1c), fat-soluble vitamins, and nutritional status.

-Every 5 years, starting at the age of 40 years, colonoscopy should be performed.
+Every 5 years, starting at the age of 40 years, colonoscopy should be performed, as patients with CF are at greater risk of colon cancer.

 Respiratory complications: Atelectasis, pneumothorax, hemoptysis, obstructive sleep apnea, allergic bronchopulmonary aspergillosis, pulmonary hypertension.